mjeyarax/go-trustagent/doc/LLD.md

 See 'GTA High Level Design v1.0.docx'

-*Note:  This document does not include details regarding the installation and operation of application-integity.*
+*Note:  This document does not include details regarding the installation and operation of application-integity or workload-agent.*

 # Installation
 Installation is reponsible for ensuring the presence of 3rd party libraries, deploying GTA files, creating system users/services, etc.  GTA is distributed as a self extracting makeself/.bin file that supports the following two use cases...

-KWT:  Installation constraints:  RHEL8, TSS...

 | Use Case | Description |
 |----------|-------------|